OPEC+ could add 2 mln bpd of oil to market by December, says source | Headlines

 OPEC+ could add 2 mln bpd of oil to market by December, says source

+The source said monthly increases would amount to less than 0.5 million bpd.
+Another OPEC+ source said top OPEC producer Saudi Arabia and top non-OPEC producer Russia had a preliminary agreement for a deal on easing output curbs from August.
+Responding to oil demand destruction caused by the COVID-19 crisis, OPEC+ last year agreed to cut output by almost 10 million bpd from May 2020, with plans to phase out the curbs by the end of April 2022.
+Cuts now stand at about 5.8 million bpd.

-Oil prices extended their gains on the news, with some traders having expected a bigger output rise in August.
-Benchmark Brent crude was trading at $76.09 a barrel by 1136 GMT, up almost $1.50 on the day and close to 2-1/2 year highs.
-The outlined increase "would keep the market tight this summer, with still rising demand over the coming weeks", UBS analyst Giovanni Staunovo said, adding that the consensus had been for an addition of 0.5 million bpd a month or slightly more.
+Oil prices extended gains on news of the latest increase plans because some traders had expected a bigger output rise in August.
+Brent crude was trading at $76.40 a barrel by 1315 GMT, up more than 2% and close to 2-1/2 year highs.
+The outlined increase "would keep the market tight this summer, with still rising demand over the coming weeks", UBS analyst Giovanni Staunovo said, adding that consensus had been for an addition of 0.5 million bpd a month or slightly more.

-Ministers from the Organization of the Petroleum Exporting Countries, Russia and their allies, a group known as OPEC+, began online talks on Thursday, when sources said they would decide policy from August and could also consider extending their overall pact on supply restraint beyond April 2022.
-GLUT RISK
+SUPPLY MANAGEMENT Ministers from the Organization of the Petroleum Exporting Countries, Russia and their allies, a group known as OPEC+, began online meetings on Thursday.
+Sources said they would decide policy from August and could also consider extending their overall pact on supply restraint beyond April 2022.

 Saudi Arabia, Russia and other OPEC+ members have been cooperating closely since their big falling out in March 2020 just before the pandemic sent oil prices diving.
 The price crash drove them back together to forge their supply pact.
 Yet the group still faces a challenge over how quickly to unwind the cuts.